 - young people experiencing educational, social and economic disadvantage (such as young people in, or leaving, care).

-- Education projects, except those able to evidence practical and rehabilitative benefits to:
+- Education projects, except those able to evidence practical and

 - disabled people;